lonbluster/rSyncTrees/README.md

 clean [path] - serial destroyer | optional dir to clean: rSyncBackup clean /home/you/folder
 * - invalid

+--------Q and backup.Press Q or q.
+Q and Enter 2 or more times to backup.--------- Q to quit this Help and continue to backup.

+rSyncBackup.sh
 Created on BackBox (Ubuntu), tested in Debian, Suse, CentOS, Windows-SL Rsync should be installed!